 Canadian Green Tomato Chow Chow Recipe

 Since there are several lengthy steps in this recipe, I would strongly suggest preparing and salting the onion and tomato mixture the day prior to cooking and canning.
-This will make the process easier, and also allow the salt to properly draw enough moisture out of the green tomatoes.
+This will make the process easier and also allow the salt to properly draw enough moisture out of the green tomatoes.

 Preparing the Ingredients

 1. Begin by sorting through all of your green tomatoes.
 The size does not matter so much as the quality of the fruits.
-The tomatoes should be firm, green, with no black spots, signs of disease, or pests.
+The tomatoes should be firm and green, with no black spots, signs of disease, or pests.
 If a few tomatoes are just beginning to turn color, this is ok, but the vast majority of tomatoes should be green.
 Remove all leaves, stems, and flower nubs.
 Wash the selected fruit well to remove any dirt or insects from the garden.

 Weigh the final selection of tomatoes to ensure you have 10lbs.
 Otherwise, adjust the remaining ingredients accordingly to maintain the correct recipe ratio.